 - Your tongue size can also cause Sleep Apnea.
 If the tongue is thicker or larger than the opening in the windpipe, it will disrupt the passage of air into the windpipe, making it difficult to breathe while you are asleep.

 - A condition called deviated septum can also trigger Sleep Apnea among many individuals.
-Deviated septum is a result of the deviated bone and cartilage (septum), that divide the nasal cavity into half - is placed off-centre or is crooked.
+Deviated septum is a result of the deviated bone and cartilage (septum), that divides the nasal cavity in half - is placed off-centre or is crooked.
 This disrupts your normal breathing.
 However, only severe conditions of imbalance of the septum lead to Sleep Apnea1.

 - Smoking and alcohol are also associated with several forms of breathing problems and can be a trigger to cause problems like Sleep Apnea.